-Finally, in 2002, I was assembling a short story collection for FoxAcre Press, to be called Celestial Debris, and the publisher asked if I had any unpublished stories I'd like to include, to give readers something they hadn't seen before.
+Finally, in 2002, I was assembling a short story collection, to be called Celestial Debris, and the publisher asked if I had any unpublished stories I'd like to include, to give readers something they hadn't seen before.
 So I told him the sad story of "One Million Lightbulbs," and he happily included it in the book.
 It was finally in print!
 Yay!

 And three years later, in 2005, Coney Island Wonder Stories, edited by Robert J. Howe and John Ordover, was finally published by Wildside Press.
 (John Ordover had not been involved originally; he was added in hopes he'd actually get the thing into print.)